MewsSystems/gitbook-connector-api/guidelines/environments.md

 # Environments

+Each enterprise in Mews falls into one of two pricing environments - Gross or Net.
+* Gross pricing environments are legal environments in which taxes are *included* in the pricing that is offered to a customer, such as Germany, UK, Australia.
+* Net pricing environments are legal environments in which taxes are *excluded* in the pricing that is offered to a customer, such as in the US.

 ## Demo environments

 These demo environments are meant to be used during implementation of the client applications.
 There are two pricing environments that enterprises can operate in, Gross Pricing Environment (totals displayed include VAT/Tax) and Net Pricing Environment (totals displayed do not include VAT/Tax).